MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-authorization.md

 These variables can be retrieved from Azure Stack metadata information.
 To retrieve the metadata, open a web browser in your Azure Stack environment and use the url: `(ResourceManagerURL)/metadata/endpoints?api-version=1.0`

-The `ResourceManagerURL` varies based on the region name, machine name and external fully qualified domain name (FQDN) of your Azure Stack deployment:
+The `ResourceManagerURL` varies based on the region name, machine name, and external fully qualified domain name (FQDN) of your Azure Stack deployment:

 | Environment | ResourceManagerURL |
 |----------------------|--------------|
 | Development Kit | `https://management.local.azurestack.external/` |
 | Integrated Systems | `https://management.(region).ext-(machine-name).(FQDN)` |

-For more details on how to use Azure SDK for Go on Azure Stack see [Use API version profiles with Go in Azure Stack](https://docs.microsoft.com/azure/azure-stack/user/azure-stack-version-profiles-go)
+For more information on how to use the Azure SDK for Go on Azure Stack, see [Use API version profiles with Go in Azure Stack](https://docs.microsoft.com/azure/azure-stack/user/azure-stack-version-profiles-go)

 ## Use file-based authentication

-File-based authentication only works with client credentials when they are stored in a local file format generated by [the Azure CLI](/cli/azure).
+File-based authentication uses a file format generated by [the Azure CLI](/cli/azure).
 You can easily create this file when creating a new service principal with the `--sdk-auth` parameter.
 If you plan on using file-based authentication, make sure that this argument is provided when creating a service principal.
 Since the CLI prints output to `stdout`, redirect output to a file.

 ```azurecli
 az ad sp create-for-rbac --sdk-auth > azure.auth